Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

-Care leavers who choose to participate will be offered access to independent quality assured financial advice and support throughout their engagement in the pilot.
+Care leavers who choose to participate are offered access to independent quality assured financial advice and support throughout their engagement in the pilot.

-To ensure there is a consistent approach to the level of advice and support recipients are provided with, a package of financial advice and support has been developed.
+To ensure there is a consistent approach to the level of advice and support recipients are provided with, a package of financial advice and support is available.
 This package expands the Welsh Government’s Single Advice Fund (SAF) grant agreement, currently held by Citizens Advice Cymru.
-The service will provide direct advice to young people and ‘second tier’ advice support to local authority professionals working with young people.
+The service will provide direct advice to young people and ‘second tier’ advice and support to local authority professionals working with young people.
 This will include advice at all stages, from working through a pre-pilot ‘better-off calculation’ to budgeting advice or financial crisis support.
-Care leavers will be able to access impartial advice tailored to their individual circumstances, and a single lead organisation will ensure consistency of service delivery throughout Wales.
+Care leavers are able to access impartial advice tailored to their individual circumstances, and a single lead organisation ensures consistency of service delivery throughout Wales.

-In addition to the individual financial advice provided to recipients of the basic income, other organisations such as Voices from Care and the Money and Pensions Service will deliver more holistic advice around money management, education, training and wellbeing.
-Recipients will be signposted to these opportunities via their Young Person’s Advisors and other support services.
+In addition to the individual financial advice provided to recipients of the basic income, other organisations such as Voices from Care and the Money and Pensions Service deliver more holistic advice around money management, education, training and wellbeing.
+Recipients are signposted to these opportunities via their Young Person’s Advisors and other support services.

 What about other members of the public who are struggling to make ends meet/other support available?

 We understand that we could not help everyone with our basic income pilot however the Welsh Government has announced further support for others which may be of interest.